xevxx/osticket-user-api/ReadMe.md

 # API extension for osticket - tested against 1.12 (tested json only)
+## Create and register client users or update client users programatically

+## What to do
 Add user.api.php to include folder

 Amend http.php to api folder adding two lines:
 ```